Search

 Whether lives are measured in days, weeks, months or years, we are here to make every moment count.
 We support families from diagnosis to end of life and throughout bereavement with a range of nursing, practical, emotional and medical care.

 Our bespoke support is free of charge to families and available 365 days a year.
-Our care service includes short breaks at our two hospices (Shooting Star House in Hampton and Christopher’s in Guildford), Hospice at Home, day care, symptom management, end-of-life care, bereavement care and a comprehensive range of therapies and support groups for the whole family.
+Our care service includes emergency respite care, symptom management and end-of-life care at Christopher's hospice in Guildford and a comprehensive range of therapies and support groups for the whole family at Shooting Star House in Hampton,

-It costs £10 million a year just to maintain our current level of care and, with around 10% of our income coming from government funding, we rely on our supporters’ generosity to keep the service running.
+It costs £10 million a year just to maintain our current level of care and, with around 30% of our income coming from government funding, we rely on our supporters’ generosity to keep the service running.
 What’s more, we know there are many more families desperate for our vital support, so it’s crucial we raise more funds to provide more care.

 We have volunteer opportunities at our hospices and at our shops.
-Volunteers roles are very varied and include working in reception, kitchens, housekeeping, gardening, pool watching, admin, fundraising, shops and at our events.
+Volunteers roles are very varied and include helping on reception, in the kitchen, housekeeping, gardening, pool watching, admin, fundraising, shops and at our events.

 Mission Statement